denniskniep/reveal.js-plugin-spotlight/README.md

 			// choose the cursor when spotlight is off and in presentation mode.
 Maybe "default"?
 			presentingCursor: 'none',

-			// true: initially in presentation mode, will be ture if this is not set and toggleSpotlightOnMouseDown is true
+			// true: initially in presentation mode, will also be ture if this is not set and toggleSpotlightOnMouseDown is true
 			initialPresentationMode: true,

 			// true: disable selecting in presentation mode
 			disablingUserSelect: true,

-			// set to a number as transition duration to enable fade in and out
+			// set to a number as transition duration in ms to enable fade in and out, disabled when set to false
-			fadeInAndOut: false,
+			fadeInAndOut: 100,

 			// enable pointer mode
-			useAsPointer: true,
+			useAsPointer: false,

 			// pointer color (If pointer mode enabled)
 			pointerColor: 'red'